 The unique ‘mall experience’ offered enables retailers to set up their own websites within Tmall, so that they occupy virtual ‘mall space’ on the site.
 To display on this platform, sellers must pay a deposit, and Tmall recoups a commission on each transaction made.

-Importantly for international sellers, a Tmall virtual shop avoids the requirement of obtaining an ICP license
+Importantly for international sellers, a Tmall virtual shop avoids the requirement of obtaining an ICP license (see Legal Framework and Regulation).

 This article provides an overview of the China eCommerce market – we have produced a full country guide covering in-depth information on multiple aspects of trading into this territory including logistics, payments, legal framework and marketing.